Retire in Nicaragua – What You Need to Know

 Then once this has been approved you can get a retirement visa by showing you have a monthly income of $600, and you must spend 180 days per year in the country.
 After five years you can then qualify for citizenship.

 Those who are looking to gain citizenship within Nicaragua on a shorter time scale and have the money to invest could benefit from the ‘Golden Visa Program.’
 This allows those who have $30,000 which they are looking to invest in real estate, or a new local business to gain citizenship within two years.
 Although you must be able to read and write in Spanish and pass an integration test.

-If you do plan on buying property, land, or investing money into a business then you must seek advice before you do.
+If you do plan on buying property, land, or investing money into a business then you must seek advice before you do (and maybe check our list of business-friendly countries).
 Hiring a reputable and knowledgeable lawyer who specialises in this area will be beneficial to ensure you are aware of any legal challenges in case anything goes wrong.